alaskasquirrel/Geek-Podcasts/README.md

 * [TechStuff](http://shows.howstuffworks.com/techstuff-podcast.htm) - TechStuff tackles topics ranging from basic electronics to the Large Hadron Collider and everything in between.
 TechStuff is dedicated to demystifying technology and its role in our society and culture.
 * [Test and Code Podcast](http://pythontesting.net/test-podcast/) - A podcast about Software Development, Software Testing, and Python.
 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
+* [Text Talks](https://www.joecolantonio.com/testtalks/) - A podcast about software testing and automation.
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
 * [The 6 Figure Developer Podcast](https://6figuredev.com) - The 6 Figure Developer Podcast is a show dedicated to helping developers to grow their career.
 Topics include Test Driven Development, Clean Code, Professionalism, Entrepreneurship, as well as the latest and greatest programming languages and concepts.
 * [The Accidental Engineer](http://theaccidentalengineer.com) - Interviews with engineers about how they started their career